mkykode/mka-quick-custom-posts/README.md

 `$custom_post_1->make( 'cpt', 'CPT', 'CPTs', $settings_custom_post_1 );`

-Add your new cusotm post type to the main loop.
+Add your new custom post type to the main loop.

 ```$add_to_category_page = new DisplayInCategoryPage( array(
 	'nav_menu_item',